apache/logging-log4cxx/src/site/markdown/usage.md

 To uniquely stamp each request, the user pushes contextual information into the *Nested Diagnostic Context* (NDC) using the *log4cxx::NDC* class.
 For an example refer to \ref trivial.cpp.
+Note that all methods of the *log4cxx::NDC* class are static.

 The NDC is managed per thread as a *stack* of contextual information.
-Note that all methods of the *log4cxx::NDC* class are static.
-Assuming that NDC printing is turned on, every time a log request is made, the appropriate Log4cxx component will include the entire stack (for better control use *log4cxx::MDC*).
+Each log entry will include the entire stack for the current thread (for better control use *log4cxx::MDC*).
-This is done without the intervention of the user, who is responsible only for placing the correct information in the NDC by using the *push* and *pop* methods at a few well-defined points in the code.
+The user is responsible for placing the correct information in the NDC by using the *push* and *pop* methods at a few well-defined points in the code.
 In contrast, the per-client logger approach commands extensive changes in the code.